YinanLi-15/MUSA550_Quarto_JHB/README.md

-# Quarto website template

-A template repository to use as a starting point for a public website describing the analysis and results the course's final project.
-The website uses Quarto to generate content and GitHub Pages to host the website.
+#  NYC Metro Region Home-job Balance Exploration

+MUSA 550 Final Project | Jingyi Cai, Shuting Li, Yinan Li

+The Questions We Want to Explore:
+- How does the Pandemic change the home and job distribution in the NYC Metro Region?
+(2019 vs. 2021)
+- What is the commuting pattern between boroughs/counties?
+- What variable contributes to the job-home mismatch?

-The published site for this example repository is available at: [https://musa-550-fall-2023.github.io/quarto-website-template/](https://musa-550-fall-2023.github.io/quarto-website-template/).
+The published site for this example repository is available at: [https://musa-550-fall-2023.github.io/quarto-website-template/](https://yinanli-15.github.io/MUSA550_Quarto_JHB/)